alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-18-warning-against-rashad-khalifas-denial-of-the-sunnah.md

 category: [refutals,sects]
 hijri: Dhul-Qa'dah 27, 1441
 date: 2020-07-18
-excerpt: I deemed it necessary to disclose his claims and expose his reality before Muslims lest any of them should fall victim to his deceptions and deviant opinions.
+summary: I deemed it necessary to disclose his claims and expose his reality before Muslims lest any of them should fall victim to his deceptions and deviant opinions.
 muftis:
   shaykh:
     - name: Shaykh Ibn Baz